skythelimitdt/data_analytics_proj1/README.md

 ![GDP and Energy Consumption United States, China and Russia (1985-2018)](Resources/a_gdp_rens_countries1.png)

 ![GDP and Energy Consumption Japan, India, and Germany (1985-2018)](Resources/a_gdp_rens_countries2.png)
-#These graphs show:
+# These graphs show:

--The United States, China, and India all have GDP and Renewable Energy Consumption lines that generally follow each other in shape.
+- The United States, China, and India all have GDP and Renewable Energy Consumption lines that generally follow each other in shape.
--Russia’s GDP has had minimal changes over time with a slow, but mostly steady increase of GDP since the early 2000’s, and their renewable energy consumption is nearly unchanged over time.
+- Russia’s GDP has had minimal changes over time with a slow, but mostly steady increase of GDP since the early 2000’s, and their renewable energy consumption is nearly unchanged over time.
--Japan’s renewable energy consumption generally follows the GDP curve, but with more variability and then a steep increase from around 2012 on.
+- Japan’s renewable energy consumption generally follows the GDP curve, but with more variability and then a steep increase from around 2012 on.
--Germany’s GDP has had steady growth and their renewable energy consumption followed that  until around 2000 when it started to increase steeply.
+- Germany’s GDP has had steady growth and their renewable energy consumption followed that  until around 2000 when it started to increase steeply.
--The United States has the largest gap between GDP and Renewable Energy Consumption, possibly indicating a slower adoption of renewable energy sources.
+- The United States has the largest gap between GDP and Renewable Energy Consumption, possibly indicating a slower adoption of renewable energy sources.
--China has had the fastest growth in both GDP and Renewable Energy Consumption -Overall we see that the general trend of  increased GDP with increased renewable energy consumption.
+- China has had the fastest growth in both GDP and Renewable Energy Consumption
+- Overall we see that the general trend of  increased GDP with increased renewable energy consumption.

-#Statistical Analysis of GDP and Renewable Energy Consumption for Countries Representing 90% of the World’s Energy Production and Consumption
+# Statistical Analysis of GDP and Renewable Energy Consumption for Countries Representing 90% of the World’s Energy Production and Consumption

--We predicted there would be a positive correlation between GDP and renewable energy consumption because we assumed that more wealthy countries would have the technology and social knowledge/pressure to access and use renewable energy.
+- We predicted there would be a positive correlation between GDP and renewable energy consumption because we assumed that more wealthy countries would have the technology and social knowledge/pressure to access and use renewable energy.

 ![Regression Analysis GDP and Renewable Energy Consumption](Resources/a_gdp_renewables_regression.png)

--Correlation Coefficient: 0.79
+- Correlation Coefficient: 0.79
--T-statistic: 20.76401788304955
+- T-statistic: 20.76401788304955
--p-value: 1.2461860989954291e-81
+- p-value: 1.2461860989954291e-81
--ANOVA for Renewables Consumption:
+- ANOVA for Renewables Consumption:
--F_onewayResult(statistic = 0.31264537493261196, p value = 0.9777430943553933)
+- F_onewayResult(statistic = 0.31264537493261196, p value = 0.9777430943553933)
--ANOVA for GDP
+- ANOVA for GDP
--F_onewayResult(statistic = 0.14436975081836945, p value = 30.9990640510303093)
+- F_onewayResult(statistic = 0.14436975081836945, p value = 30.9990640510303093)

-#The correlation coefficient of 0.79 suggests that GDP and renewable energy consumption have a strong positive correlation.
+# The correlation coefficient of 0.79 suggests that GDP and renewable energy consumption have a strong positive correlation.
 This indicates increases in GDP correlates to increases in renewables consumption.
 The positive T-statistic and the very small p-value suggests there is a statistically significant positive difference between GDP and renewables energy consumption across the countries in our dataset.

-#The ANOVA results with f-statistics both very low and the p values extremely high indicate that GDP and renewables energy consumption have been relatively stable across the years 2008-2018.
+# The ANOVA results with f-statistics both very low and the p values extremely high indicate that GDP and renewables energy consumption have been relatively stable across the years 2008-2018.

-#This positive correlation between GDP and Renewables Energy Consumption supports our hypothesis that these variables are positively correlated.
+# This positive correlation between GDP and Renewables Energy Consumption supports our hypothesis that these variables are positively correlated.
 This strong positive correlation could imply that as countries become wealthier they may also be more conscious of climate change and sustainability.
 Perhaps wealthier countries are more likely to invest in renewable energy sources.
 They may have more technological advancements, government policies to require/incentivise use of renewable energy, or financial capacity to invest in such sources.

-#To show "energy production and consumption fluctuations correlate with major events", we followed below steps:
+# To show "energy production and consumption fluctuations correlate with major events", we followed below steps:
  - Created a line graph for renewable and non renewable energy production and consumption over the years with the major events to see the trends
 ![Energy Consumption and Production Trends Over The Years](Resources/e_majorevents.png)